pnielly/ft_transcendance/README.md

 ## Installation

-To launch the website, make sure docker is running and type this command at the root:
+To launch the website, make sure docker is running and type this command at the root of the repo:

 ```bash
 docker-compose up